Please see the bottom of this page for helpful downloads including advice from a parent of a suicidal teen and guidelines for schools.

 • Talking about or expressing death in unusual ways, including journaling or art

-• Experimenting with acts of harm, like a sudden interest in guns, pills or high places• Suddenly acting very irritable, perhaps violently (some people express their depression outward, not inward)
+• Suddenly acting very irritable, perhaps violently (some people express their depression outward, not inward)

 • “Medicating” depression with alcohol or drugs, which amplify depression and impulsive behavior.
 These behaviors and statements may or may not be a sign that your child is considering suicide, but they are a sign that something is wrong, and as a parent you need to have the courage to confront the situation.
-Your child may really want to talk to you about these concerns, but might not know how to approach you.
+Your child may really want to talk to you about these concerns, but might feel afraid, embarrassed, or not know how to bring it up.

 • Initiate a direct conversation.
 Find a time when the two of you can talk privately without interruption.